-Monitoring and Evaluation Framework Related objectives Short 25 term (ye ears 1-3) 27 Medium term (years 4-10) Long term (year 11+) Establish monitoring and evaluation framework 1, 2, 3, 4 Allocate implementation responsibilities (monitoring and evaluation) internally 1, 2, 3, 4 Implement monitoring and evaluation framework 1, 2, 3, 4 Investigate opportunities to develop Smart Cities/ Internet of Things (IoT) initiatives 1, 3 Strategic Relationship / Advocacy Establish an Implementation Steering Group 1, 2, 3, 4 Explore co-governance and collaboration opportunities with hapū 1, 2, 3, 4 Continue engagement with Ministry of Education 1, 2, 3 Continue to advocate for transport outcomes with NZTA 1, 3 Advocate for necessary infrastructure in Water Services Strategy 1 Continue to advocate for health services and facilities with Northland DHB 1 Continue to work with Northland Regional Council (NRC) on flood control opportunities 1 Work with Tupu Tonu - Ngāpuhi Investment Fund & the Te Runanga A Iwi O Ngapuhi 2, 3, 4 Advocate for housing growth with Te Tūāpapa Kura Kāinga - Ministry of Housing and Urban Development 2 Work with Te Puni Kōkiri to promote Māori wellbeing and development 4 Work with the Department of Conservation & Heritage New Zealand Pouhere Taonga 4 Continue working with Network Utility Operators on the timing, staging and delivery of infrastructure.
-1
+Monitoring and Evaluation Framework Related objectives term (years 1-3) 26 27 Medium term (years 4-10) Long term (year 11+) Rationale Establish monitoring and evaluation framework 1,2,3,4 This framework will be designed to track progress, assess outcomes, and measure the effectiveness of the plan over time.
+It will help us understand whether we are achieving our objectives, while also capturing data on growth and change to evaluate progress and inform necessary adjustments.
+The results of this monitoring will provide critical input for identifying triggers for infrastructure upgrades and will support compliance with National Policy Statement for Urban Development 2020 (NPS:UD) Tier 3 monitoring requirements.
+Allocate implementation responsibilities (monitoring and evaluation) internally 1,2,3,4 INNIN IN UNUNUNU Allocating responsibilities ensures clear accountability and effective coordination internally and supports better planning, resource allocation, and monitoring of progress towards the spatial plan's objectives.
+Implement monitoring and evaluation framework 1,2,3,4 Ongoing data collection and monitoring help us keep track of how things are going, spot any problems early, and make better decisions.
+Investigate opportunities to develop Smart Cities/ Internet of Things (IoT) initiatives 1,3 Developing Smart Cities and leveraging Internet of Things (IoT) initiatives can significantly support growth by improving how cities operate, enhancing quality of life, and fostering economic development.
+Council will explore these planning tools to help manage change.
+Strategic Relationship / Advocacy Establish a Implementation Steering Group 1, 2,3,4 The Implementation Steering Group ensures the community's needs, values, and priorities are represented throughout the process.
+It fosters shared ownership and transparency in delivering the plan.
+A diverse membership is key-Community Board representation connect the plan to local governance, while Hapū representation brings mana whenua perspectives and kaitiakitanga.
+Continue engagement with Ministry of Education 1,2,3 Advocating for educational infrastructure to to be in pace with growth, supporting community needs and future-proofing facilities.
+Continue to advocate for transport outcomes with NZTA 1,3 Advocating to secure funding and alignment on transport infrastructure, enhancing connectivity and safety across the growth areas.
+Advocate for necessary infrastructure in Water Services Strategy 1 Advocating for strategic investment in water infrastructure, aligning growth with sustainable service delivery and financial planning.
+Continue to advocate for health services and facilities with Northland DHB 1 Advocating to support community wellbeing by ensuring our health services grow with population needs.
+Continue to work with Northland Regional Council (NRC) on flood control opportunities 1 Working to enhance resilience by proactively managing flood risks, safeguarding infrastructure and community wellbeing.
+Work with Tupu Tonu - Ngāpuhi Investment Fund & the Te Runanga A Iwi O Ngapuhi 2,3,4 Working to foster economic growth and cultural partnerships, supporting sustainable development and community prosperity.
+Advocate for housing growth with Te Tūāpapa Kura Kāinga - Ministry of Housing and Urban Development 2 Advocating for delivery of diverse and affordable housing options to meet community needs.
+Work with Te Puni Kōkiri to promote Māori wellbeing and development 4 Advocating for Māori wellbeing and economic opportunities.
+Work with the Department of Conservation & Heritage New Zealand Pouhere Taonga 4 Protecting cultural heritage and natural environments, ensuring sustainable growth while preserving cultural identity.
+Continue working with Network Utility Operators on the timing and delivery of infrastructure 1 Working to align network utility infrastructure delivery with growth, ensuring efficient, cost-effective, and resilient community services.